railsmith/bike-rental-prediction/README.md

-# Virtualenv Module5 Mini Project
+# Bike Rental Prediction Modular project

 This project demonstrates a machine learning pipeline that processes data, builds a model, and saves it for future use.